 A Purchase Order usually a binding contract with your Supplier that you promise to buy a set of Items under the given conditions.
 It is analogous to a Sales Order.

 A Purchase Order can be automatically created from a Material Request or

 In ERPNext, you can also make a Purchase Order directly by going to:

-Buying > Documents > Purchase Order > New Purchase Order
+Buying > Purchasing > Purchase Order > New Purchase Order

-Entering a Purchase Order is very similar to a Purchase Request, additionally
+Entering a Purchase Order is very similar to a Purchase Request, the additional fields

 - A “Required By” date on each Item: If you are expecting part delivery, your Supplier will know how much quantity to deliver at which date.
 This will help you from preventing over-supply.
 It will also help you to track how well your Supplier is doing on timeliness.